 This ultralight pack is best for fast-and-light hikers with some experience paring down their gear list.
 The 2400 cubic inches (40 L) of internal volume and another 9.8 L of external volume put this pack somewhere in the 45-ish liter range, though it’s measured slightly differently than others listed.

-Whether you’re a lightweight thru hiker, weekend warrior, or heavily loaded day hiker, a 45 liter pack can be the perfect size.
+Whether you’re an ultralight thru hiker, lightweight weekend warrior, or even an ambitious day hiker, a 45 liter pack can be the perfect size.
 If you’re just getting started backpacking, a larger pack (55 – 65 liters) will give you more wiggle room and more options.
 On the other hand, a 45 liter backpack will encourage you to pack light, which is always a good thing.

 More Hiking Resources